Nissan Bluebird 1600 Deluxe (1969)

 Road testing the Nissan Bluebird 1600 Deluxe

 As mentioned, the new 1600’s engine is a detuned, single-carburetor version of the L16 twin-SU-carburetor unit from the SSS.
-It is a 1595cc inline-four SOHC with a bore and stroke of 83mm × 73.7mm, producing a maximum output of 92ps at 6000rpm (the SSS produces 100ps at 6000rpm) with an 8.5:1 compression ratio (9.5:1 in the SSS) and the aforementioned single two-barrel carb.
+As such, it is a 1595cc inline-four SOHC with a bore and stroke of 83mm × 73.7mm, producing a maximum output of 92ps at 6000rpm (the SSS produces 100ps at 6000rpm) with an 8.5:1 compression ratio (9.5:1 in the SSS) and the aforementioned single two-barrel carb.
 Maximum torque is 13.2kgm at 3600 rpm (13.5kgm at 4000 rpm for the SSS).
-Compared with the 1300, which produces 72ps at 6000rpm from 1296cc, the engine displacement has increased by 32%, and output has increased by 28%.
-Aside from being detuned, it is basically the same engine as the twin-carburetor L16, but several finer details have been modified.
+Compared with the 1300, which produces 72ps at 6000rpm from 1296cc, the engine displacement is 32% larger, and output is 28% higher.
+Aside from being detuned, it is basically the same engine as the twin-carburetor L16, but modified in several details.

 For example, the intake and exhaust valves are shared with the L13 (1300cc) engine; the exhaust valve seat material has been changed; the valve oil seal material has been changed; the metal used for the crankshaft bearings is F500 instead of the SSS’s F770; the piston crown shape is revised; the air cleaner is different; and the intake and exhaust manifolds are reshaped.
-These changes were all necessary due to the use of a single carburetor, and are intended to improve practicality.
-Other changes include the camshaft, the carburetor itself, naturally, the addition of an automatic choke, and details of the blow-by gas reduction system.
-In short, the new 1600 engine occupies an intermediate position, combining the practicality of the L13 (for the 1300) with performance approaching that of the SSS’s L16.
+These changes were all necessary due to the change from a twin carburetor to a single unit, and are intended to improve practicality.
+Other changes include the camshaft, the carburetor itself, naturally, the addition of an automatic choke, and revisions to the blow-by gas reduction system.
+In short, the new 1600 engine occupies an intermediate position, combining the practicality of the 1300’s L13 with performance approaching that of the SSS’s L16.
 The clutch is the same diaphragm type used in the 1300 and SSS, but the diaphragm spring’s set load differs from the SSS specification, and the clutch pedal ratio is also different.

-The four-wheel independent suspension, with double wishbones and coils at the front, and semi-trailing arms with coils at the rear, is basically the same as in the 1300 and SSS.
-The only thing that has changed is the use of dynamic dampers for the mounting of the rear suspension member, similar to those used in the Laurel, to improve quietness at low speeds.
+The four-wheel independent suspension, with double wishbones and coils at the front and semi-trailing arms with coils at the rear, is basically the same as in the 1300 and SSS.
+The only thing that has changed is the use of a dynamic damper for the mounting of the rear suspension member, similar to that used in the Laurel, to improve quietness at low speeds.

 The braking system has also been greatly improved.
 First, the Deluxe, SSS, and Wagon now come standard with a tandem master cylinder.
 The SSS has servo-assisted front disc brakes as standard equipment, and these can be ordered as an option on the new 1600 4-speed floor-shift model.
 The steering uses the same recirculating-ball system and ratio, with the only change being that a collapsible steering column is now available as an option.
 The steering wheel now has a thicker padded horn bar, and the chrome trim has been removed to reduce glare.